LaSalle County Nuclear Generating Station: Incidents

-On March 9, 1988, the reactor 2 of the Lasalle NPP experienced a quite strange incident. due to a valving error during maintenance by the staff, water entered the sensors monitoring the water level in the core.
-This lead to miscalculations of the water level in the core, leading to a trip of the recirculation pumps and later, the failure of the feed water preheaters, resulting in confusion among the operators, and oscillations of the reactor power until the reactor automatically scrammed when the neutron flux in the core reached 118% of the maximum.
-This was one of the most serious incidents in the USA.
-The NRC also published a bulletin regarding the incident and precautions to be taken.
+On March 9, 1988, Reactor 2 of the Lasalle NPP experienced an incident that resulted in core power instability.
+Due to a valving error during maintenance by the staff, water entered the sensors monitoring the water level in the core.
+This led to miscalculations of the water level in the core, leading to a trip of the recirculation pumps and later, the failure of the feed water preheaters, resulting in confusion among the operators and oscillations of the reactor power until the reactor automatically scrammed when the neutron flux in the core reached 118% of the maximum.
+This was regarded as one of the most serious nuclear incidents in the USA.
+The NRC later published a bulletin regarding the incident and precautions to be taken.

 On February 20, 2006, a "site area emergency" was declared at the plant at 12:28 AM.
 This was the first SAE declared at a US nuclear plant since 1991.
-Workers were shutting down Unit 1 for refueling when the plant's turbine control system malfunctioned, SCRAMing the reactor.
+Workers were shutting down Unit 1 for refueling when the plant's turbine control system malfunctioned, scramming the reactor.
 The reactor had been operating at 6 percent power output at the time.
 Plant instruments indicated three of 185 control rods used to shut down the reactor were not fully inserted triggering the emergency declaration.
 After a reset, the plant's instruments indicated that only one control rod was not fully inserted, not three.
 The emergency ended at 4:27 AM with no damage or release of radioactivity.

 Post trip evaluations have confirmed that all control rods were fully inserted within four minutes of the reactor SCRAM.
 A review indicates the problem was with the indication sensors, and that all control rods were fully inserted immediately at the time of the reactor scram.
 Follow-up evaluations also demonstrated that even if the three subject control rods remained fully withdrawn in a cold shutdown condition, the reactor would have remained adequately shutdown.